What is a biosimilar?

 What do biosimilars cost?

-If your insurance company requires you to first try and see if another, cheaper biologic or biosimilar does not work for you before agreeing to cover the first therapy prescribed by your health care provider, work with your provider’s office to contact your state health department to file an appeal.
+If your insurance company requires you to first try and see if another medicine works for you before agreeing to cover a therapy prescribed by your health care provider, work with your provider’s office to contact your state health department to file an appeal.